bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-21-segwit-testnet.md

 ## How to get involved

+Please join the `segwit-dev` IRC channel on irc.freenode.net.

+Wallet providers should read the [migration guide](/en/segwit_wallet_dev).

 If you are a wallet user interested in following the status of your wallet’s implementation, please [follow their progress][segwit_adoption] which will be regularly updated.
-The testing period will proceed according to the Bitcoin Core roadmap.
-If you would also like to list your wallet or library support, you can do so [here](https://github.com/bitcoin-core/website/pull/30).

-If you are a wallet provider, and interested in instructions for how to upgrade to a segwit-compatible wallet, please read the [migration guide](/en/segwit_wallet_dev)

-There is also an IRC channel `segwit-dev` available on irc.freenode.net.

 ## Testing